-As of December 31, 2015, we had 16 issued U.S. patents directed to our technology.
-We also had 35 pending patent applications in the United States.
-We own registered trademarks for Tableau, Tableau Software, VizQL, Show Me! and Data In.
+As of December 31, 2016, we had 19 issued U.S. patents directed to our technology and 43 pending patent applications in the United States.
+We also had three pending patent applications internationally as of December 31, 2016 with filings at the European Patent Office and in Canada and Australia.
+We own registered trademarks for Tableau, Tableau Software, the Tableau Logo, the Tableau Software Logo, VizQL, Show Me!, and Data In.
 Brilliance Out. in the United States.
-We also own trademark registrations for Tableau, Tableau Software, VizQL, and Show Me! in Canada and China; Tableau Software, VizQL and Show Me! in Japan and the European Union; and Tableau, Tableau Software, and VizQL in Korea and Mexico.
+We also own trademark registrations for Tableau, Tableau Software, the Tableau Logo, the Tableau Software Logo, VizQL, and Show Me! in Canada and China; Tableau Software, the Tableau Logo, the Tableau Software Logo, VizQL and Show Me! in the European Union; Tableau Software, VizQL and Show Me! in Japan; Tableau, Tableau Software, the Tableau Logo, the Tableau Software Logo, and VizQL in Korea and Mexico; Tableau, Tableau Software, and VizQL in Australia; Tableau, the Tableau Logo, VizQL, and

+Show Me! in Norway; and VizQL and ShowMe! in Switzerland.
 Such registered trademarks will expire unless renewed at various times in the future.